openknowledgebe/open-education/0manifest-en.md

 ## Manifest
-This manifest contains the data of which we believe that opening up can have an impact on student life or on the education.
+This manifest contains the data of which we believe opening it up could have a positive impact on student life or on the education.

 {: .manifest}
 1. List of courses and enrolled disciplines of the person
-    - Can be handy for the student associations to know which books the person might need.
+    - Could be handy for the student associations to know which books the person might need.

 2. Curriculum
     - Amount of students per discipline
     - Division into diversity groups